dtellz/llama2-ama/README.md

 # Llama2 "AMA"
 ## What is this?

-This is a basic web app to create chatbots that can be fed with your desired knowledge source to answer questions.
+This is a basic chainlit web app to run Llama2 in CPU machines.
+Its knowledge is constraint to the pdf file you store in the data folder.
+It is a simple way to get started with Llama2.

 ## How to use it?